ffund/ddos/README.md

 </ol>

 ### Notes ###
-This experiment was done on: Linux 3.13.0-33-generic X86-64, InstaGENI@uky.edu
+This experiment was done on: Linux 3.13.0-33-generic X86-64, Kentucky InstaGENI

 To capture the packets and draw the plots following python packages are requiered:
 <ol>